 if (!subscription) {

-subscription = registration.pushManager.subscribe({
+subscription = await registration.pushManager.subscribe({

 userVisibleOnly: true,